-- The tutor should not provide guidance if the candidate is thought to be able to correct the issue without it, and a prompt would suffice.
+- A tutor should intervene with caution if a candidate has taken a course of action that will result in them not being able to submit the full range of evidence for assessment.
+However, this should only take place once the tutor has prompted the candidate to check that they have covered all the requirements.
+Where the tutor has to be explicit as to what the issue is, this is likely to demonstrate a lack of understanding on the part of the candidate rather than a simple error, and full details should be recorded on the CRF. - The tutor should not provide guidance if the candidate is thought to be able to correct the issue without it, and a prompt would suffice.
 In other words, only the minimum support the candidate actually needs should be given, since the more tutor guidance provided, the less of the candidate's own performance is being demonstrated and therefore the larger the impact on the marks awarded. - A tutor must not provide guidance that the candidate's work is not at the required standard or how to improve their work.
-In this way, candidates are given the traince to identify and correct any errors on their own, providing valid evidence of hyperbolic and skills that will be credited during marking. - The tutor must not produce any templates, pro-formas, work logs etc. unless instructed to in the assignment guidance.
-Where instructed to do so mese materials must be produced as specified and contain no additional guidance.
-Templates provided as part of the assignment should be used as provided and not adapted.
+In this way, candidates are given the chance to identify and correct any errors on their own, providing valid evidence of knowledge and skills that will be credited during marking.

+• The tutor must not produce any templates, pro-formas, work logs etc. unless instructed to in the assignment guidance.
+Where instructed to do so, these materials must be produced as specified and contain no additional guidance.
+Templates provided as part of the assignment should be used as provided, and not adapted.

-All specific prompts and details of the nature of any further guidence must be recorded on the relevant form and reviewed during marking and moderation.
+All specific prompts and details of the nature of any further guidance must be recorded on the relevant form and reviewed during marking and moderation.